Charles Gillam Sr.: Artworks

-Charles Gillam Sr. is mostly inspired by the culture of his hometown.
-His primary subject matter is New Orleans's Culture, Jazz and Blues artists.
-He often uses driftwood found in the Mississippi river for his sculptures.
-Over the last decade, he has created over 100 busts of famous Jazz musicians including portraits of Louis Armstrong and Aaron Neville.
-Gillam also creates art using found objects turns them into portraits of Blues men, paintings, and carved heads of New Orleans musicians.
+Gillam is mostly inspired by the culture of his hometown.
+His primary subject matter is New Orleans's culture, jazz and blues artists.
+He often uses driftwood found in the Mississippi River for his sculptures.
+He has created over 100 busts of famous jazz musicians including portraits of Louis Armstrong and Aaron Neville.
+Gillam also creates art using found objects; he turns them into portraits of blues men, paintings, and carved heads of New Orleans musicians.

 "Ain't That a Shame"

 "Ain't That a Shame" is an acrylic painting on wood featuring Fats Domino playing piano on the roof of his flooded studio.
-The small 24"x14" work was created in 2005 and Smithsonian National Museum of African American History and Culture.
+The small 24"x14" work was created in 2005 and is held by the Smithsonian National Museum of African American History and Culture.

 Collections

 His work is held in the permanent collections of the Smithsonian National Museum of African American History and Culture and the National Blues Museum.